Alana Brennan, PhD, MPH Hear my name

 BS, Knox College

-Alana Brennan, PhD, MPH is an Assistant Professor in the Department of Global Health at the Boston University School of Public Health.
+Alana Brennan, PhD, MPH is an Associate Professor in the Department of Global Health at the Boston University School of Public Health.
 She received both her MPH in Epidemiology and PhD in Epidemiology from the Boston University School of Public Health.
 Her areas of expertise are in HIV, tuberculosis, non-communicable chronic disease, and health systems research.

 Diversity, Equity, Inclusion and Accessibility